aragon/research-blog/blogo-input/posts/votedelegation.md

 **Vote independence.** The previous solution suffers from the issue that the votes appear on the blockchain as soon as each voter casts her own preference.
 In this case, at time of casting a ballot, a voter could be affected by the current *partial* tally of the election.
 This issue can be solved by having the voters to encrypt their own preferences under a public-key of a public-key encryption scheme whose secret-key is shared among a set of authorities.
 Here, we need to assume that not all authorities collude together to break the vote independence property.
 Note however that, even if all such authorities colluded together, they could not break the anonymity of the votes.
 Other mechanisms can be employed to mitigate this issue.

 **Security.** For the sake of this post, we will not analyze the security in depth.
 We briefly mention that the security properties of the SNARK guarantee that a proof published on the blockchain does not leak the witness.
-This means that the Merkle path from the root to the voter-s public-key is  hidden, thus the identity of the voter (among the many voters eligible to vote) is hideen as well.
+This means that the Merkle path from the root to the voter's public-key is  hidden, thus the identity of the voter (among the many voters eligible to vote) is hidden as well.
 Similarly, if a SNARK proof is verified, then it is possible to extract a secret-key corresponding to one of the public-keys published in the census tree, and by the fact that it is hard to extract secret-keys from public-keys, eligibility follows.

 ## Adding delegation